Become Part of a Research Study in Boise

 Why participate in a clinical trial?

-Study volunteers are at the heart of our business at Injury Care Research.
+Study volunteers are at the heart of our business at Injury Care Research and Family Care Research.
 Benefits to volunteering include careful evaluation of your personal health by a team headed by physicians renowned in their field of expertise, provided at no cost to you; opportunities to receive new therapies before they are made available to the general public; and the knowledge that you are making a personal contribution to the advancement of global health care.
 Often compensation is available to study volunteers for time and travel associated with participation.